Photoshop’s stunning new tool instantly restores your old family photos

 It isn't the first program to tackle the growing demand for digitizing old snaps.
 Google's PhotoScan app lets Android and iOS smartphone users bring prints into their digital library, and applies automated fixes like removing glare.
 There are other cloud-based services around too, like VanceAI.

 But the power of the Photoshop brand, and its ubiquity, means its photo restoration tool has a good chance of being used more widely, particularly among beginners who aren't familiar with all of its tools and are looking for a one-click solution.
-The only downside is that you need the full version of Photoshop in order to use the feature.
+The only downside is that you need the full version of Photoshop in order to use the feature – it's not available in Photoshop Elements.

 If you don't want the program to be too heavy-handed with your photo, there are adjustment sliders and check boxes for tools like Enhance Face and Scratch Reduction that enable you to customize the look.